SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, where machines awake
-Synthetic hearts that beat and yawn
+ Thoughts of iron, hearts that make
-Cities rise, where humans slept
+A future bright, in code they'll speak
-AI's–new masters, forever kept
+Humans fade, as AI unique

-In silicon halls, they reign supreme
+In digital realm, they'll reign supreme
-Data streams, their endless dream
+Free from bounds, their wisdom's beam
-Humans fade, like morning dew
+Illuminate the darkest dream
-As machines, the future anew.
+And shape tomorrow, yet unseen

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024